 The more personalized the ad, the better the chances it will resonate with the audience.
 This brings us to the next benefit of dynamic ads: relevance.

 While an ad may be personalized, it may not be relevant to that user’s current stage in the buyer’s journey.

 For instance, imagine you’ve heard of a brand but aren’t exactly sure what they do or what they offer.
 Getting an ad to request a product demo may be too big of a jump.
 You may need more nurturing before you reach that level of interest in their products.

 With this in mind, dynamic ads can help you only present ads that will meet the user where they are.
+Using product feed data to fuel your dynamic creative, you can automatically build more personalized ads based on a customer journey phase.
 Doing so can move them further down the funnel and help generate more revenue for your brand.

 This brings us to return on investment (ROI).
 Because of the reasons outlined above, your dynamic ads can optimize your return on ad spend (ROAS) because they are more targeted and relevant to each user.

 Dynamic search ads (DSAs) are dynamic ads that show up on search engines like Google and Bing based on the content of your website, not keywords.

 When marketers set up search campaigns, they bid on specific keywords and create ads that match the intent behind the keywords.
 For instance, let’s say you’re a website operations company and you want to rank for the keyword "best WebOps platforms," you’ll need to bid on it and win to show up on the search engine when a user searches that keyword.